plasmapper/smc-hecr-labview/README.md

-# SMC HECR Series Library for LabVIEW
-LabVIEW instrument driver for SMC HECR series temperature controllers.
+# LabVIEW Instrument Driver for SMC HECR Series Temperature Controllers
 Tested on HECR004-A5-E.

 ## Requirements